Tylemagne/io20/README.md

 # License

 Although the project is MIT licensed, the icons contained in the file are a special set of Fugue icons.
-If you wish to remove the Fugue icons from the bottom of the file, you will need to also replace the icons contained in the file, as it's CC attribution.
+If you wish to remove the Fugue icons link from the bottom of the page, you will need to also replace the icons contained in the file, as it's a Creative Commons attribution.

 # Contributor Resources
 * [Simplest PHP file upload using the POST method](https://gist.github.com/taterbase/2688850)